nudge/HackYourFuture-JS1/Week3/README.md

 ### Arrow function

 Similar to a function expression, with some differences.
 This is covered in Javascript 2.
+If you are intersted, you can read more below.

 Reading: [MDN: Arrow Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)